 Hang Out at Poipu Beach Park

-We are going to be staying at the Villas at Poipu Kai so we will definitely hit up this amazing beach during our stay.
-I here monk seals can be seen here and that the snorkeling is great as well.
-There are claims that this beach is great for kids and there are clean bathrooms which is fantastic news.
-The views look absolutely breathtaking.
-Make sure you follow me on Periscope (@GlobalMunchkins) because I plan to video the sunsets here and I know you won’t want to miss that!
+We stayed at the Villas at Poipu Kai so we definitely hit up this amazing beach during our stay.
+The water was beautiful and warm.
+The beach can get quite busy as well.
+Monk seals can be seen here and the snorkeling is great as well.
+This beach is great for kids as there are clean bathrooms which is always fantastic news.
+The views are absolutely breathtaking

 More info here